rBajeli/git-commands-you-should-know-3021325/README.md

-# 8 Git Commands You Should Know
+# 8 Git Commands You Should Know learn course from linkedn
 This is the repository for the LinkedIn Learning course 8 Git Commands You Should Know.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![8 Git Commands You Should Know fork on my repo][lil-thumbnail-url]